centreon/centreon-documentation/en/graph-views/install.md

 Centreon MAP Desktop Client machines must access:

-  - Centreon MAP Server, using TCP port 8080 or 8443 when SSL is enabled
+  - Centreon MAP Server, using HTTP port 8080 or 8443 when HTTPS/TLS is enabled
   - Internet with or without proxy.

 Ports 8080 and 8443 are recommanded default values, but other configurations are